yonikirby/JavaScript-Comma-Inserter/README.md

 My Java Wikipedia Question-Asker is here on Github.
 Instructions for how to set up the program are in the readme file.

 My social networking website is online at http://www.socialnetwork.a2hosted.com/ and you can test its features there.
 The files are also on Github here.
+And photos are available as well on the root folder.

 My comma-inserter is also available online at http://www.socialnetwork.a2hosted.com/grammareditor and it is also stored here on Github.